| | | | |

 Instructions

-• In a small cup, make a slurry by combining the cornstarch and a little bit of chicken stock.
+• In a small cup, make a slurry by combining cornstarch and some chicken broth.
 Stir until dissolved.
-Slowly pour in the cornstarch mixture while stirring the broth, until thickened.
-Reduce heat to a simmer.

-• Pour in the eggs slowly while stirring the soup in the same direction.
+• Reduce heat to a simmer.
+Pour in the slightly beaten eggs slowly while stirring the soup in the same direction.
 The egg will spread and feather.

 • Turn off the heat and add the green onion.
 Taste the soup and re-season with sea salt and white pepper, if needed.
-Serve immediately.
-Enjoy.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking